WeblateOrg/weblate/docs/admin/access.rst

 Weblate defines following extra privileges:

-Can upload translation [Users, Managers, Owners]
+Can upload translation [Users, Managers]
     Uploading of translation files.
-Can overwrite with translation upload [Users, Managers, Owners]
+Can overwrite with translation upload [Users, Managers]
     Overwriting existing translations by uploading translation file.
-Can define author of translation upload [Managers, Owners]
+Can define author of translation upload [Managers]
     Allows to define custom authorship when uploading translation file.
-Can force committing of translation [Managers, Owners]
+Can force committing of translation [Managers]
     Can force VCS commit in the web interface.
-Can see VCS repository URL [Users, Managers, Owners, Guests]
+Can see VCS repository URL [Users, Managers, Guests]
     Can see VCS repository URL inside Weblate
-Can update translation from VCS [Managers, Owners]
+Can update translation from VCS [Managers]
     Can force VCS pull in the web interface.
-Can push translations to remote VCS [Managers, Owners]
+Can push translations to remote VCS [Managers]
     Can force VCS push in the web interface.
-Can do automatic translation using other project strings [Managers, Owners]
+Can do automatic translation using other project strings [Managers]
-    Can do automatic translation based on strings from other components Can lock whole translation project [Managers, Owners] Can lock translation for updates, useful while doing some major changes in the project.
+    Can do automatic translation based on strings from other components Can lock whole translation project [Managers]
+    Can lock translation for updates, useful while doing some major changes in the project.
-Can reset translations to match remote VCS [Managers, Owners]
+Can reset translations to match remote VCS [Managers]
     Can reset VCS repository to match remote VCS.
-Can access VCS repository [Users, Managers, Owners, Guests]
+Can access VCS repository [Users, Managers, Guests]
     Can access the underlying VCS repository (see :ref:`git-exporter`).
-Can save translation [Users, Managers, Owners]
+Can save translation [Users, Managers]
     Can save translation (might be disabled with :ref:`voting`).
-Can save template [Users, Managers, Owners]
+Can save template [Users, Managers]
     Can edit source strings (usually English)
-Can accept suggestion [Users, Managers, Owners]
+Can accept suggestion [Users, Managers]
     Can accept suggestion (might be disabled with :ref:`voting`).
-Can delete suggestion [Users, Managers, Owners]
+Can delete suggestion [Users, Managers]
     Can delete suggestion (might be disabled with :ref:`voting`).
-Can delete comment [Managers, Owners]
+Can delete comment [Managers]
     Can delete comment.
-Can vote for suggestion [Users, Managers, Owners]
+Can vote for suggestion [Users, Managers]
     Can vote for suggestion (see :ref:`voting`).
-Can override suggestion state [Managers, Owners]
+Can override suggestion state [Managers]
     Can save translation, accept or delete suggestion when automatic accepting by voting for suggestions is enabled (see :ref:`voting`).
-Can import dictionary [Users, Managers, Owners]
+Can import dictionary [Users, Managers]
     Can import dictionary from translation file.
-Can add dictionary [Users, Managers, Owners]
+Can add dictionary [Users, Managers]
     Can add dictionary entries.
-Can change dictionary [Users, Managers, Owners]
+Can change dictionary [Users, Managers]
     Can change dictionary entries.
-Can delete dictionary [Users, Managers, Owners]
+Can delete dictionary [Users, Managers]
     Can delete dictionary entries.
-Can lock translation for translating [Users, Managers, Owners]
+Can lock translation for translating [Users, Managers]
     Can lock translation while translating (see :ref:`locking`).
-Can add suggestion [Users, Managers, Owners, Guests]
+Can add suggestion [Users, Managers, Guests]
     Can add new suggestions.
-Can use machine translation [Users, Managers, Owners]
+Can use machine translation [Users, Managers]
     Can use machine translations (see :ref:`machine-translation-setup`).
-Can manage ACL rules for a project [Managers, Owners]
+Can manage ACL rules for a project [Managers]
-    Can add users to ACL controlled projects (see :ref:`acl`) Can access project [Managers, Owners]
+    Can add users to ACL controlled projects (see :ref:`acl`) Can access project [Managers]
-    Can access ACL controlled projects (see :ref:`acl`) Can edit priority [Managers, Owners]
+    Can access ACL controlled projects (see :ref:`acl`) Can edit priority [Managers]
     Can adjust source string priority
-Can edit check flags [Managers, Owners]
+Can edit check flags [Managers]
     Can adjust source string check flags
-Can download changes [Managers, Owners]
+Can download changes [Managers]
     Can download changes in a CSV format.
-Can display reports [Managers, Owners]
+Can display reports [Managers]
     Can display detailed translation reports.
-Can add translation [Users, Managers, Owners]
+Can add translation [Users, Managers]
     Can start translations in new language.
-Can mass add translation [Managers, Owners]
+Can mass add translation [Managers]
     Can start translations in several languages at once.
-Can delete translation [Managers, Owners]
+Can delete translation [Managers]
     Can remove translation.
-Can change sub project [Managers, Owners]
+Can change sub project [Managers]
     Can edit component settings.
-Can change project [Managers, Owners]
+Can change project [Managers]
     Can edit project settings.
-Can upload screenshot [Managers, Owners]
+Can upload screenshot [Managers]
     Can upload source string screenshot context.

 .. _acl: